Algernon Seymour, 7th Duke of Somerset

-General Algernon Seymour, 7th Duke of Somerset (11 November 1684 – 7 February 1750) was a British Army officer, Whig politician and peer who sat in the House of Commons from 1708 to 1722 when he was raised to the peerage as Baron Percy and took his seat in the House of Lords.
+General Algernon Seymour, 7th Duke of Somerset (11 November 1684 – 7 February 1750) was a British Army officer and Whig politician who sat in the English and British House of Commons from 1705 to 1722 when he was raised to the peerage as Baron Percy and took his seat in the House of Lords.

 Background

 Seymour was the only son of Charles Seymour, 6th Duke of Somerset, by his first wife, the heiress Lady Elizabeth Percy, deemed Baroness Percy in her own right, the only surviving child of Joceline Percy, 11th and last Earl of Northumberland.
 He set out on a Grand Tour at the age of 17, visiting Italy from 1701 to 1703 and Austria in 1705.